cwells/adhd/README.md

       help: Bring up all required services.
       after: [ docker/up, django/up, ngrok/up ]

-Tasks each run in their own subprocess.
+Tasks typically run in their own subprocess.
+Each item in the `run` list will be run in a separate process:

+    db/sync:
+      help: Sync staging database to dev database.
+      run:
+      - echo "Starting database sync..."
+      - pg_dumpall staging > db.sql
+      - psql dev < db.sql
+      - rm -f db.sql
+      - echo "Finished syncing database."
+      confirm: \nSync staging database to dev?

+This means that you cannot set an env variable in one line and then use it in the next.

 If you want tasks to share a subprocess (similar to `make`'s `ONESHELL` option), use the following format:

     db/sync:
       help: Sync staging database to dev database.
-      run: !env |
+      run: |
         echo "Starting database sync..."
         TMPFILE=db.sql
         pg_dumpall staging > ${TMPFILE}